Sometimes, our creativity leads us to similar places, but it’s how we execute...

 There’s a piece of writing advice that has always stuck with me: “Just be original and familiar at the same time”.
 It’s simultaneously simple and complex.
 But what does it mean for the “Tales from the Omniverse”?

-Audiences want something they can connect with, something that feels like a continuation of the stories they love.
-Therefore, established franchises like John Wick or Fast and the Furious have such staying power.
+It’s one reason franchises like John Wick, Fast and the Furious, or Mission Impossible have such staying power.
 Even when their newest installments may not be as innovative as other, more original works, they draw from an existing audience.
 It’s the reason for the high number of sequels and spin-offs in movies and TV shows.

 Or consider the appeal of the Marvel Universe or Star Wars Universe.
 The concept of good versus evil, of heroes fighting to save the world, is as old as time.
 Yet it draws us in.
 These stories resonate because they give us a familiar framework while adding new twists and character arcs that keep us engaged.